cooperwest1/OPSEC-dispatch/README.md

 - Thanks to OpenAI for the incredible NLP engine.
 - Thanks to all contributors who help make this project better.

----

-This is just a template; feel free to customize it as you see fit!